digaev/jquery-time-duration-picker/README.md

 # jquery-time-duration-picker

-No any documentation at this moment :( Please, see example [here] (example/index.html).
+jQuery-ui widget for choosing time duration.

 ## Installation
 ```
 $ bower install jquery-time-duration-picker
 ```

+## Using

+Please, see this [demo page] (https://digaev.github.io/jquery-time-duration-picker/) or this [example] (example/index.html).